 The Privacy Notice of ILCU can be found at www.creditunion.ie

-Electronic Payments: If you use our electronic payment services to transfer money into or out of your credit union account, by way of international transfers, direct debits or benefit payments, we are required to share your personal data with our electronic payment service provider.
+Electronic Payments: If you use our electronic payment services to transfer money into or out of your credit union account via credit transfers, direct debits or make payments through your debit card into your credit union account, we are required to share your personal data with our electronic payment service provider Bank of Ireland.

 Insurance: As part of our affiliation with the ILCU, we purchase insurance from ECCU Assurance DAC (ECCU), a life insurance company, wholly owned by the ILCU.
 This includes Life Savings (LS), Loan Protection (LP), and optional related riders (where applicable).

 If you choose to take out a loan with us, it is a term of your membership, by virtue of our affiliation with the ILCU that the credit union will apply to ECCU for Loan Protection (LP).
 In order that we apply for LP it may be necessary to process ‘special category’ data, which includes information about your health.
 This information will be shared with ECCU to allow it deal with insurance underwriting, administration and claims on our behalf.